DSaunders/Nancy.JsonPatch/README.md

 ## JSON Patch operations in details

-Since C# is strongly typed, our flavour has to be modfified slightly from that described in [RFC6902](http://tools.ietf.org/html/rfc6902).
+Since C# is strongly typed, our implementation has to be slightly different from that described in [RFC6902](http://tools.ietf.org/html/rfc6902).

 This is how *Nancy.JsonPatch* implements each JsonPatch operation: